 A majority of startup managers probably think that they know everything there is to know about what their business needs.
 Naturally, these people have a good handle on things because they were the ones who started the company to begin with.
 However, future requirements are surprisingly difficult to predict.

 One of the first things people who’ve applied for a business analyst certification learn is how to predict needs even when they’re not initially apparent.
 Some pundits have criticized the field and suggested that they do this through some sort of esoteric process that’s not reproducible.
 The truth, however, is the exact opposite.
 By examining dozens of case studies, a skilled BA can predict financial and human needs of a firm to a high degree of accuracy.
 If you have someone on your team with these skills, then you should have a fairly good picture of the future even if economic conditions aren’t always certain.

-Prognostication isn’t just confined to your firm’s needs,
+Prognostication isn’t just confined to your firm’s needs, however.

 Dealing with the Competition

-In addition, they bring a number of other skills to the
+In addition, they bring a number of other skills to the table as well.

 Project Management & Beyond